 The concept of building an emergency access road has been discussed for decades without any meaningful progress.
 The 2021 Baseline conceptual study was an important first step to move the process forward.
 It provided an answer to the question of whether it was possible to build an emergency road, but it was also limited in terms of scope.
 Baseline Engineering was given a starting point, an ending point, and a general outline of the route rather than being provided with a wider geographic area to explore as does the current project.
 Since the 2021 Baseline study, the project has proceeded, albeit slowly until recently.
-Some assumptions that were thought to be operative when the 2021study was performed have changed, and conditions have also evolved.
+Some assumptions that were thought to be operative when the 2021 study was performed have changed, and conditions have also evolved.
 For example, the Marshall Fire of December 2021 heightened awareness of our vulnerability to wildfires.
 In addition, in 2022 the Genesee Water and Sanitation District reached the decision to proceed with their Reservoir #1 in the middle of the study area.
 We now understand that the road may connect to Highway 74 at locations other than the access to GWSD's Reservoir #2, giving us additional flexibility.
 Conditions are now right to proceed with this project, which is so essential to Genesee residents' survivability in the event of a major fire event.

-17. Why are we doing another engineering study when we already have the Baseline Engineering Study?
+17. Why did we do another engineering study when we already have the Baseline Engineering Study?

 The 2021 Baseline Engineering Study was a limited conceptual study that was restricted to assessing the feasibility of building an emergency evacuation route to CO Highway 74 over property owned by the Genesee Foundation and GWSD.
-A full engineering study exploring various other potential routes within the Southern Corridor is needed to adequately assess the viability of building an evacuation route.
-The more detailed study will address a broader range of issues, including geologic hazards, drainage issues, potential ingress/egress volume and speed, and protection of GWSD facilities.
+A full engineering study exploring various other potential routes within the Southern Corridor was needed to adequately assess the viability of building an evacuation route.
+The more detailed study was completed in April 2023 and addresses a broader range of issues, including geologic hazards, drainage issues, potential ingress/egress volume and speed, and protection of GWSD facilities.
 Baseline Engineering, with the advantage of their previous work, responded to our October 2022 Request for Proposal with a comprehensive and cost-effective proposal for an engineering study to identify a viable emergency access route or routes within the Southern Corridor.
-This detailed study will also include an estimated project timeline, cost estimate and risk matrix for each identified option of sufficient quality to support financing and construction decisions.
+The completed study also includes an estimated project timeline, cost estimate and risk matrix for each identified option that is of sufficient quality to support financing and construction decisions.